DanFNKD/playfootball/README.md

 ### New Users

-- As a new user I want to learn more about where I can play Football in the London area
+- As a new user I want to learn more about where I can play Football in the London area.
-- As a new user I want to be motivated to start/resume playing
+- As a new user I want to be motivated to start/resume playing.

 ### User Goals